Mandated requirements when reporting to parents

 Parent/teacher interviews

-Schools do need to provide the opportunity for parents and/or carers to meet with the child’s teachers to discuss all aspects of the report and for the school to give constructive advice about supporting the child’s further progress at school (Schools Assistance (Learning Together – Achievement through choice and opportunity) Act 2004 – Sect 15).
+Following the provision of the formal report to parents, schools must provide the opportunity for parents and/or carers to meet with the teacher/s to discuss all aspects of the report and for the school to give constructive advice about supporting the child’s further progress at school (Schools Assistance (Learning Together – Achievement through choice and opportunity) Act 2004 – Sect 15).

 Interim reports